querqy/chorus/katas/007_organize_algorithms_using_paramsets.md

 ![Query Parameters](007_query_params.png)

-And you click the _Parsing_ tab and see how the query was crafted:
+And you click the _Parsing_ tab and see how the query was crafted from those parameters:

 ![Query Parameters](007_query_parsing.png)